OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 Now assuming we have build our Gherkin based features.
 How do we use them?
-Actually by generating our scenarios actually we have accomplished a lot.
+Actually by generating our scenarios actually we have accomplished a lot: